 These types of investments will help you feel comfortable taking the long view.
 Even better, they'll help you earn great returns for decades.

-If you need a few stock ideas, you can see the stocks David and Tom are recommending for your money today by clicking here to join Stock Advisor free for 30 days.
-There is no obligation to subscribe.
+If you need a few stock ideas, you can see the stocks David and Tom are recommending for new money today by clicking here to join Stock Advisor free for 30 days.
+There's no obligation to subscribe.

 This article was originally published on March 9, 2007.
 It has been updated.

 Tim Hanson and Brian Richards hear that New Jersey is nice this time of year.
 Neither Tim nor Brian owns shares of any companies mentioned.
-Colgate-Palmolive is a Motley Fool Inside Value recommendation.
-Contrary to what you may have read, the Fool's disclosure policy does not get hopped up on Mountain Dew or come at you like a spider monkey.
+Wal-Mart is a Motley Fool Inside Value recommendation.
+Contrary to what you may have read, the Fool's disclosure policy does not get hopped up on Mountain Dew and come at you like a spider monkey.